-A man has been fined £1,000 for racially abusing a family at Preston railway station.
+Man fined for racially abusing family at station

 The man ordered the couple and their young daughter to move from a bench on the station, saying it was "only for English people".